Raptisagar Express

 Both trains run more than 3200 km per service.

 Name of the train

 The name "Raptisagar" is given to the train as the train connects the cities Thiruvananthapuram/Cochin which is situated near the Arabian Sea and Gorakhpur/Barauni from where Rapti river flows.

 Coach composition

-This train has 24 coach cars which includes Second AC and Third AC compartments being air conditioned.

-Running days
+Both sets of trains have 22 coach cars which includes First AC, AC 2 tier, AC 3 tier, AC 3 tier economy (only on 12521/12522), Sleeper, General Sitting (Unreserved), and Pantry Car.